data-apis/scipy-2023-presentation/paper.rst

    The array data structure and fundamental concepts. **a)** An array data structure and its associated metadata fields. **b)** Indexing an array.
    Indexing operations may access individual elements or sub-arrays.
-Applying a boolean mask is an optional indexing extension and may not be supported by all conforming libraries. **c)** Vectorization obviates the need for explicit looping in user code by applying operations to multiple array elements. **d)** Broadcasting enables efficient computation by implicitly
+Applying a boolean mask is an optional indexing behavior and may not be supported by all conforming libraries. **c)** Vectorization obviates the need for explicit looping in user code by applying operations to multiple array elements. **d)** Broadcasting enables efficient computation by implicitly